murphye/cheap-gke-cluster/README.md

 1. *Is this GKE cluster, given the drawbacks of Spot VM nodes, really all that useful?*

     Absolutely, it's useful.
 This is a real GKE cluster with 3 nodes, 6 cores, and 24 GB of RAM running at minimal cost.
-This is great for people learning Kubernetes that need to run non-trivial workloads to better understand how to use Kubernetes in a real, production, cloud environment, without the high cost and surprise, hidden charges.
+This is great for people learning Kubernetes that need to run non-trivial workloads to better understand how to use Kubernetes in a real cloud environment, without the high cost and surprise, hidden charges.

 2. *How long do the Spot VM nodes run?*